snguyen112297/Articles/README.md

 # Articles
 * Description:
 An news reading application.
-Articles of the Constitution being used as placeholders.
+Movie details used as placeholders

 * Function yet to be implemented:
 Password Check